Skip to main content

 InputCommentsDefault

-API KeyYour Jira API token for authentication.
+API KeyThe Jira API token used for authentication.
 Cloud users must generate an API token from Atlassian Account Settings.

-HostThe hostname of your Jira instance (without https://).
+HostThe hostname of the Jira instance (without https://).

 VersionSelect the Jira API version to use for requests.3